 Celebrating Black History Month

-From inspirational black leaders, to slavery and from Mary Seacole to Frederik Douglass, the Library has many resources to teach you all aspects of Black History whether that's international, national or local.
+This year’s theme is ‘Saluting our Sisters’ and this pays homage to the numerous black women who had contributions ignored, ideas appropriated, and voices silenced.
+There are book displays across the three library centres reflecting this theme.
+From inspirational black leaders, to slavery and from Mary Seacole to Rosa Parks, the Library has many resources to teach you all aspects of Black History whether that's international, national or local.

 Search the Library catalogue to view everything we have to offer.
 We have started you off with our virtual Black History 'bookshelf' To request any of these resources, click on the book cover and 'reserve' once you have entered your student ID and password.
-Alternatively pop in to the Library centres to view or physical displays!
+Alternatively please request resources using the online form.

 Skip to content